 Make the chicken: Hired drivers to sit and be idle for Lyft in LA

-Early success stories: All company was just trying to make 2 or 3 courses successful
+Early success stories: All company was just trying to make two or three courses successful

 Promote success stories:

-- Figured out what drivers @ Lyft / instructors @ Udemy loved.
+- Figured out what drivers at Lyft/instructors at Udemy loved.

 Scale is all about leverage:

 - Used people in the Philippines for a few $/hr to massively email people who might be good hosts for AirBnB, presenters for Udemy, etc.

 - Had them compile a massive list of potential people to email